Software Developed or Open-Sourced by Ropley IT

 Image Compaction

 The ImagePacking application is a tool written in C# for shrinking images from one folder into another, while preserving the maximum quality in the images achievable for the output image size.
-So often poeple upload images onto web servers and web sites that are way bigger than the small rectangle in which they are displayed, leading to slow page downloads and unnecessary server disk use.
+So often people upload images onto web servers and web sites that are way bigger than the small rectangle in which they are displayed, leading to slow page downloads and unnecessary server disk use.
 ImagePacking allows you to identify maximum width height and file size in kilobytes for each image file, then shrinks all images from an input folder to smaller versions in a selected output folder, while preserving image aspect ratio in each case.

 The ImagePacking suite is made available on Github under the MIT license.
+Bear in mind that in its present form, this is a Windows-hosted application.

 Involute Gear Vector Generator